chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``interval``
    The frequency (in seconds) at which the chef-client runs.
 Default value: ``1800``.

-   Changed in Chef Client 12.0, unforked intervals are no longer allowed.

 ``json_attribs``
    The path to a file that contains JSON data.

 ``listen``
    Run chef-zero in socketless mode.
 Set to ``false`` to disable port binding and HTTP requests on localhost.

-   Changed in Chef Client 12.3.

 ``local_key_generation``
    Whether the Chef server or chef-client generates the private/public key pair.
 When ``true``, the chef-client generates the key pair, and then sends the public key to the Chef server.
 Default value: ``true``.

-   Changed in Chef Client 12.0.

 ``local_mode``
    Run the chef-client in local mode.
 This allows all commands that work against the Chef server to also work against the local chef-repo.